meeb/gateaux/README.md

 # And then use an event_log object like you would use the db object
 event_log[(datetime.now(), '127.0.0.1')] = (12345, EventLog.TYPE_UPLOAD)

-# Or, you can create the structure object without a connection for use in a transaction
-event_log = EventLog()
+# You can set the current transaction by setting the structure.transaction attribute
 @fdb.transactional
 def store_event(tr, ipv4, num_bytes, event_type):
-    event_log.connection = tr
+    event_log.transaction = tr
     event_log[(datetime.now(), ipv4)] = (num_bytes, event_type)

 store_event(db, '127.0.0.1', 12345, EventLog.TYPE_UPLOAD))